dbrewitz/libMinecraft/README.md

 # mc
-Minecraft at WCL
+Minecraft at Washington County Library, MN

-These pages are the custom pages for Minecraft at the library.
-Built with jQuery and Bootstrap.
+These are the custom responsive pages for Minecraft at the library.
+Built using jQuery and Bootstrap.
+R

 ## Have fun!